CHRONIC PAIN CHAMPIONS

 11/9/2022

-It can be easy to become our pain and develop a "fix me" patient mentality.
+It can be easy to identify ourselves by our conditions and develop a "fix me" patient mentality.

 Change your thinking from "I’m a patient in pain" to "I'm a person living well, despite the pain."
 Change your thinking from "The pain controls me" to "I'm in control."